QuickBooks integration

 QBO_CLIENT_SECRETYour QuickBooks app's client secret.
 In the Intuit Developer Portal, open your app and navigate to Keys and credentials.

-python quickbooks-setup.py # run this in a bash terminal, not in an AI coding assistant, so you can copy and paste the authorization URL
+python quickbooks-setup.py # run this in a terminal, not in an AI coding assistant, so you can view and copy the printed authorization URL

 The script prints an authorization URL.
 Copy it, open it in your browser, and complete any instructions.
 Once you authorize, the script saves your tokens automatically.
 You won't need to reauthorize unless your refresh token expires (after a number of days) or unless your tokens are revoked or deleted locally.

-Run the integration script in a regular terminal (not in an AI coding tool):
+Run the integration script in a terminal (not in an AI coding tool):

 What the script does